kubkon/zld/README.md

 ### Testing

-If you'd like to run unit and end-to-end tests (when you'll decide you wanna contribute for instance), run the tests like you'd normally do for any other Zig project.
+If you'd like to run unit and end-to-end tests, run the tests like you'd normally do for any other Zig project.

 ```
 $ zig build test
 ```

-## Why `zld`?
+## Why did you decide to unarchive this repo?

 Excellent question!
-Lemme be perfectly frank with you.
-We're having immense problems with the `lld` on macOS.
-Actually, it just doesn't work as it should and it's nowhere near in terms of the functionality of its other counterparts on other platforms (e.g., linking Elf with `lld` just works...).
-The purpose of this project is to implement a drop-in replacement for `lld` in Zig.
-Mind you, I'm not trying to replace the WIP of an incremental Mach-O linker!
-On the contrary, this linker being a traditional linker will be used to augment the incremental linking in Zig, and if all goes well, we might use it to perform optimised linking in the Release mode.

-So that's that...
+If you recall, back in March 2021, I've moved the development of the linker directly to upstream (Zig master), and since then, `zld` (or `zig ld` in fact) has been able to link a variety of projects targeting Mach-O file format.
+Now I am in the process of implementing a traditional ELF linker, so I've decided to repeat the process which in my humble opinion worked out pretty well for Mach-O. The idea is to start small by adding basic linking in a standalone repo (separate from Zig master), and when the linker matures enough, upstream it into Zig.
+I think this approach makes sense and allows me to focus on the target file format only rather than try and tackle both a new file format and challenges of incremental linking.

+Having said that, I've also decided to downstream all latest developments to the traditional Mach-O linker back into this repo, thus making `zld` a capable standalone linker when it comes to linking Mach-O. I'll strive to make it a direct replacement for any system linker, however, note that my priority will always be advancing of `zig ld` (which is not to say that I won't backport fixes from one to another).
+At the end of the day, the idea will be to swap in `zig ld` in place of any other linker.

-## Roadmap
+## Supported backends

-Currently, the entire roadmap is organised around macOS/Mach-O support.
-This is mainly because that's the binary format I'm most familiar with.
-Having said that, I'd welcome contributions adding some support to other widely used formats such as Elf, Coff, PE, etc.

-- [x] link `.o` generated from simple C program on macOS targeting `aarch64`
-- [x] link the same `.o` but targeting `x86_64`
-- [x] unhack, or refactor, for basic single `.o` linking
-- [x] link multiple `.o`
+- [x] Mach-O
-- [x] link simple `.zig` (this includes TLV so should be interesting!)
-- [ ] converge with Zig's stage2
-- [ ] handle multiple dynamic libraries
+- [ ] ELF (now in progress)
-- [ ] handle frameworks
+- [ ] COFF/PE

+## Contributing

+You are welcome to contribute to this repo, but ask you to see if you could also contribute the same fix to Zig too.
+This will make my life easier and you will have made many Zig developers happy!